Scott Perry: 2012

 In 2012, Perry gave up his state house seat to run for the 4th congressional district.
 The district had previously been the 19th district, represented by six-term incumbent Republican Todd Platts, who was giving up the seat to honor a self-imposed term limit.
 In 2010, when Platts wanted to become U.S. comptroller general, he spoke to Perry about running for the seat.

 Perry won a seven-way primary with over 50% of the vote.
-Although outspent nearly 2 to 1 in the campaign, he beat his closest competitor with nearly three times as many votes.
+Although he was outspent nearly 2 to 1 in the campaign, he beat his closest competitor with nearly three times as many votes.
 Political newcomer Harry Perkinson, an engineer, advanced in a two-way Democratic primary.
 Perry won the general election, 60%–34%.

 2014

-In 2014, Perry was unopposed in the Republican primary and the former Harrisburg mayor, Linda D. Thompson, was unopposed in the Democratic primary.
+In 2014, Perry was unopposed in the Republican primary, and the former Harrisburg mayor, Linda D. Thompson, was unopposed in the Democratic primary.
 Perry won the general election, 75%–25%.